8 Fitting Models

 • A high-degree polynomial (e.g., a spline) can be quite curvy and can be different on different parts of the data.

-• As an example, the plot of Covid 19 cases in DC over time in Figure 8.3 is highly non-linear so a linear model would not be a good fit.
+• As an example, the plot of Covid 19 cases in DC over time in Figure 8.3 is highly non-linear so a linear model would not be a good fit as it would underfit the true relationship.

 Show code